ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 To create a public synonym, specify PUBLIC in the statement.
 If this keyword is not provided, a PRIVATE synonym will be created by default.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the synonym will be created only if there is no existing synonym with the same name.
+If a synonym with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing synonym will remain unaffected.

 *user_name*

 If a user name is provided in front of the synonym name, that user will be the owner of the synonym.